Caravaggio painting found in French attic sold to mystery foreign buyer

 “The painting was sold privately to a foreign buyer,” the Marc Labarbe auction house and art expert Turquin said in a statement.
 “This sale is covered by a confidentiality agreement concerning the price and identity of the buyer.”

-It will leave French soil and be displayed in an unnamed “great museum”, the auctioneers said.
+The auctioneers said the painting will leave French soil but will soon be on display in an unnamed “great museum”, which was a stipulation of the seller — that the public should continue to be able to see it.

+“It went for a very good price,” Marc Labarbe told Reuters, declining to give the amount.

 The painting, which had been kept in the attic “for at least 100 years”, has undergone exhaustive, and initially secret, analysis to establish its authenticity and is in surprisingly good condition, Turquin said earlier this year.